|Nutrition Facts (per serving)|

 These simple cookies, made of graham crackers put together with buttercream frosting, were a staple when I was growing up.
 They're so easy to make and the perfect treat when you don't want to bake and there's nothing sweet in the house.
 They can be made with vanilla frosting or peanut butter frosting.

-- 4 cups powdered sugar
+4 cups confectioners' sugar

-- 3-4 tablespoons light cream
+3 to 4 tablespoons light cream

-- 1 teaspoon vanilla
+1 teaspoon pure vanilla extract

-- pinch salt
+1 pinch salt

-1/2 cup peanut butter, if desired
+1/2 cup peanut butter, optional

-Gradually add remaining powdered sugar alternately with the cream until frosting is fluffy and desired consistency.
+Gradually add remaining confectioners' sugar alternating with the cream until frosting is fluffy and desired consistency.